cabralchege/The-Rise-of-Protests-and-Public-Unrest/README.md

 * Compare protest *intensity* (Fatalities per Event) across counties or drivers.

 ## License
-This project is licensed under the MIT License - see the `LICENSE` file for details (if you create one).
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Contact